robinheghan/elm-array-exploration/README.md

 ## License

-This library uses the MIT License.
+This library uses the BSD3 License.
 See LICENSE for more information.